datastax/starlight-testframework/starlight-for-jms/README.md

 Pulsar is not required to **run** on the localhost where the Ansible and Bash script execute, only the installation of the Pulsar software is required if Pulsar Admin is be used.

+The testcase examples use **Pulsar Shell** which can be much faster to run a seqence of commands, like add 100s of Topics.
+For details on it and installation, see https://github.com/datastax/pulsar/releases and https://pulsar.apache.org/docs/next/administration-pulsar-shell/

 ## 2.3 Group_vars "all" file
 The file **group_vars/all** contains dafaults and definitions used by this framework.
 See the file for specific details.
 ```